gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

 You have just been hired as a bioinformatician in at the Fred Hutchinson Cancer Research Institute.
-Your first task is to analyze a 30X whole genome shotgun resequence for a 45 year old female individual that has developed breast cancer.
+Your first task is to analyze BRCA1 amplicon resequence for a 45 year old female individual that has developed breast cancer.
 Breast cancer is currently the most common type of cancer in female humans, so clinical diagnostics must be fast and accurate.
-There is a single, genic mutation in this individual that leads to a premature stop codon -- your job is to find it.
+Your job is to identify any mutations and characterize their potential outcomes.

+You will be using the GATK pipeline and best practices to align your reads and call SNPs.
+Since this dataset is so small, for the sake of time, we can run this entire analysis on the interactive node without creating submission scripts.
+Just enter the commands, do not create a submission script and use qsub.

-## Download whole genome shotgun reads
+## Download amplicon reads
+I have simulated paired-end reads from a breast cancer-positive individual and placed them in our lab directory.
+They called Brca1Reads_0.1.fastq and Brca1Reads_0.2.fastq.
+Get on an interactive node and copy them into your directory on the cluster.

+    /home/student/binf4550/data/03.VariantCalling

 ## Aligning shotgun reads to the human genome with bwa-mem
+For this section, I am following this page of the best practices guide : https://www.broadinstitute.org/gatk/guide/article?id=2799

+GATK is very particular.
+It requires that each sequencing library have metadata attached to it.
+These metadata will end up in our .bam alignments, which is nifty for a lot of downstream reasons.
+First we have to Compose the read group identifier in the following format:

+    @RG\tID:group1\tSM:sample1\tPL:illumina\tLB:lib1\tPU:unit1
+    where the \t stands for the tab character.

+Now we can run bwa-mem.
 BWA is the Burrow-Wheelers Aligner written by alignment guru Heng Li. bwa-mem is a workhorse in the alignment world; it balances speed with alignment sensitivity and accuracy.

+    bwa mem -M -R ’<read group info>’ -p reference.fa raw_reads.fq > aligned_reads.sam

 ## Using samtools to manipulate alignment files